 Disclaimer: I am a fan of Elon Musk.
 I like what I know of him personally.
 I admire his courage and vision (open-source Tesla technology!).
-And I have no doubt that his IQ is close to twice what I'm working with.
+And I have no doubt that his IQ is close to twice what I've got under the hood.
 But all that just makes his recent comments about how we're all probably living in a simulation all the more strikingly absurd.

 Here's his "strongest argument" (which Musk says has been honed by many hours of hot-tub conversation in recent months:

 The strongest argument for us being in a simulation probably is the following.
 Forty years ago we had Pong.
 Like, two rectangles and a dot.
 That was what games were.